a-breezy/LetsEat/README.md

-# meetMe
+# Let's Eat!
-Project 1: an app to link two users' locations and find a mid-point for them to meet
+Project 1: an app that streamlines the restaurant decision-making process based on the location entered by the user by generating one restaurant at random.

 ### [live at GH-Pages](https://a-breezy.github.io/meetMe/)
 ### [Github Repo](https://github.com/a-breezy/meetMe)